-Destini Acosta – Destini and I met through the 2017 summer undergraduate research opportunities program at Penn State.
+Destini Acosta (’18) – Destini and I met through the 2017 Summer Research Opportunities Program at Penn State.
 She and I worked together on measuring stress hormones in salamanders.
 We expanded upon the project during the fall, conducting surveys to measure stress hormones across the 24h diel cycle.
 Her project culminated in a presentation at the 2018 Penn State Undergraduate Research Exhibition.
-She now works as a research assistant in the lab and is planning on working wildlife technician positions to expand her expertise.
+She now works as a wildlife rehabilitation assistant.

-Victoria “Torey” Vayer – Torey completed her degree in Biology (’17) and joined the lab as a research assistant for a carnivore project in the lab.
+Victoria “Torey” Vayer (’17) – Torey completed her degree in Biology and joined the lab as a research assistant for a carnivore project.
 In her free time she helped me with both my captive salamander work and came out to field nearly every time I did mark-recapture surveys.
 During our time together she wrote a report on tail deformities in terrestrial salamanders based on observations she made in the field.
 Her enthusiasm for wildlife, outreach, and the outdoors is only surpassed by her love for ultimate frisbee and crossfit.
-She will begin a Master’s program at NC State University this fall (2018).
+She began a Master’s program at NC State University in fall 2018.

-Eric Teitsworth – Eric was in the first Wildlife Management class I TA’d.
+Eric Teitsworth (’14) – Eric was in the first Wildlife Management class I TA’d.
 After volunteering on many projects in the lab, he was hired as lab manager in the Applied Population Ecology Lab (2015-2017).
 It’s a tie between the number of salamanders we’ve caught and the number of table tennis points we’ve played.
 Eric’s personal interests include herping, birding, and botanizing anywhere and everywhere.
-He is currently working as a Field Ecologist for Resource Environmental Solutions, a private company specializing in mitigation banking through stream and wetland restoration.
-He hopes to contribute to positive environmental stewardship throughout his career.
+After working as a Field Ecologist for Resource Environmental Solutions, he is now working towards a Master’s at NC State (is there a pattern here?).